This is a weekly newsletter about how people and technology intersect. To receive this newsletter in your inbox each week, subscribe here:

 Creators simply link up their YouTube channel, for example, and get data on their projected ad revenue and the value of that future revenue.
 This knowledge will be key as they take out loans, make financial decisions, and invest in their future.

 The phrase “creator economy” has become more popular over the last year—fueled by COVID and by the coming-of-age of Gen Z—but this isn’t a new phenomenon.
 From the earliest days of YouTube, creators have been hustling and innovating.
-One of the most exciting parts of Juice’s fundraise is that it includes many of the YouTubers who paved the way.
+One of the most exciting parts of Creative Juice’s fundraise is that it includes many of the YouTubers who paved the way.
 In addition to MrBeast, people like Shelby Church and Preston Arsement also participated.

 These people were the pioneers of this new economy, but the future’s explosive growth will come from the long tail.
 Anyone with an online following will be able to earn income in new ways.
 One example: the NCAA just changed its likeness rules, meaning that athletes can now earn income as creators.
 Big-name college stars—many with hundreds of thousands or even millions of fans—can earn income through YouTube, TikTok, Instagram, Patreon, and other platforms.